Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Results

 Panels (c) and (d) in figure~\ref{fig:setup} show the rheological relationship resulting from the minimization of $\mathcal{J}_v$.
 The discovered rheology closely follows the DEM's stress-strain data, despite the fact that these data points were not used in the second stage of the optimization.
 The effective viscosity increases substantially with the concentration, reflecting the increase in internal stresses as the ice pack becomes more dense.
 Moreover, for all concentrations but $A = 0.95$, sea ice exhibits a shear-thickening behavior.
+Further information on the training process can be found in figures \ref{fig:optimization} and \ref{fig:rheology} in appendix \ref{appsec:optim}.
 The values of the misfit functionals $\mathcal{J}_s$ and $\mathcal{J}_v$ at each iteration of the optimization are plotted in figure~\ref{fig:optimization}.
 In figure~\ref{fig:rheology}, we complement panel (e) of figure~\ref{fig:setup} by additionally showing the rheologies resulting from step 1 of the optimization procedure.

 The velocity profiles computed with the models resulting from steps 1 and 2 of our optimization routine are shown in figure~\ref{fig:velocity} for two concentrations.
 For lower concentrations and slower ocean currents, we find that an accurate stress-strain fit does not correspond to an accurate sea ice velocity.
 Figures \ref{fig:optimization} and \ref{fig:rheology} also show that the largest changes from step 1 to step 2 of the optimization occur for $A = 0.85$; conversely, almost no changes are observed for $A = 0.95$.
 These results demonstrate the utility of our velocity-based optimization approach when working with DEM data.
 Figure~\ref{fig:velocity} also contains visual proof of the emergence of a shear-thickening and thinning rheology for low and high concentrations, respectively.
 For $A = 0.85$, the non-dimensionalized velocity profile $u/U_o$ flattens as $U_o$ increases.
 In contrast, the converse can be observed for $A = 0.95$.
 A flattening of the velocity profile is an indication of the material's strengthening with an increasing strain-rate.